-P2.9.8.1 HMI Connection Loss No. 5420
+P2.9.8.1 HMI Connection Loss

-Select the response after lost connection to control panel or PC tool while they are in control.
+Select the response after connection is lost to the control panel or PC tool while they are in control.
 The timeout occurs after 5 s.

 Number Name Description

 0 No response The event is ignored.

 2 Info The event is logged in the event log.

 4 Warning - Persistent The drive issues a warning that stays active until acknowledged by a reset.

 10 Fault A fault is issued, and the modulation is stopped.